-CalMac Islay ferry withdrawn just days after return to service
+Repairs completed to Islay ferry MV Finlaggan after disruption

 - Published

-A ferry has been withdrawn from service just days after returning from its annual maintenance.
+A technical problem with the ferry that services Islay has been resolved.

-CalMac's MV Finlaggan suffered an engine problem on Monday and sailings between Islay and Kennacraig on the mainland have been disrupted since.
+CalMac's MV Finlaggan suffered an engine problem on Monday and disruption to sailings between Islay and Kennacraig on the mainland continued into Tuesday.

-While the fault is investigated another ferry, MV Isle of Arran, has been brought in to cover a delayed 18:00 sailing on Tuesday.
+While the fault was investigated the MV Isle of Arran was brought in to cover a delayed evening sailing.

+CalMac said the problem had been resolved and Finlaggan returned to service with Wednesday's 07:00 sailing.

 MV Lord of the Isles covered Finlaggan's route while it was in dry dock for its annual maintenance.